 (3) Any holder of a prospecting, exploration or mining rights operating in the Council area shall;

-(a) submit a copy of the Environmental Impact Assessment Report, Environmental Management Plan, or Environmental Impact Assessment Certificate issued by the Environmental Management Agency in terms of the Environmental Management Act;
+(a) submit a copy of the Environmental Impact Assessment Report, Environmental Management Plan, or Environmental Impact Assessment Certificate issued by the Environmental Management Agency in terms of the Environmental Management Act (CAP 20:27);

 (b) carry out all relevant mine closure and environmental rehabilitation measures as prescribed by the Environmental Management Act.

-(4) All the provisions related to applications for mining rights, compensation for acquisition of land for mining purposes and payment of levies to local authorities by holders of mining rights as prescribed in the Mines and Minerals Act (Chapter 21:05) shall apply to the Council area mutatis mutandis.
+(4a) All the provisions related to applications for mining rights, compensation for acquisition of land for mining purposes and payment of levies to local authorities by holders of mining rights as prescribed in the Mines and Minerals Act (Chapter 21:05) shall apply to the Council area mutatis mutandis.

+(b) No person shall carry out mining activities or prospect for mining without the express and written consent of Council and payment of mining levy as prescribed in the Council budget.

+(c) Any person undertaking mining activities in private property shall obtain a mining business licence from Council as prescribed in the budget.

+(d) Any person who contravenes subsection 4b shall be liable to a penalty set by Council from time to time and Council shall cause such mining activities to be stopped without notice to the offender.

 Environmental impact assessments

-5. (1) The developers of any projects in the council area for which an environmental social impact assessment is required in terms of Section 97 and the First Schedule of the Environmental Management Act (Chapter 20:27) shall;
+5. (1) The developers of any projects in the council area for which an environmental impact assessment is required in terms of Section 97 and the First Schedule of the Environmental Management Act (Chapter 20:27) shall;

 consult Council during the consultation process leading to the development of an environmental impact assessment;